Getting Started: Basic Personal Cybersecurity for Everyone (3 Easy Tips)

 Welcome to the world of cybersecurity!

-This guide was written for completely cybersecurity and privacy novices in mind.
+This guide was written for complete cybersecurity and privacy novices in mind.
 It is designed to get anyone started on improving their personal cybersecurity, which is becoming increasingly important as more of society's lives intertwine with a digital landscape.

 Preface